sarah27h/posts-app/README.md

 ## About the Project

-This project is a single page application to write posts built using React.js.
+This project is a single page application to write posts built using React.js styled with Material-UI.

 - user-friendly interface
 - 100% Responsive for all screen sizes and